jackbrewer/docs-utilities/README.md

 1. Selection: Click to select an element on page.
 To change the selection, click a different element.
 Clicking the same element will move the focus to the element's wrapping element.
 Holding `shift` whilst clicking will do the reverse.
 2. Manual Selection: Hover the focus are to reveal move/resize handles.
 Holding `alt` whilst resizing maintains the center-point of the element.
-3. To add blur to an element, select the blur button, then select an element.
+3. Blur: Click to blur an element.
 To remove blur, click the element again.
 4. Hide toolbar: To allow for full-page screenshots, this feature will hide the toolbar.
 Click the browser extension icon again to bring it back.

 To remove all styles, refresh the page :)